FOREX-Yen falls, yuan gains as U.S.-China trade truce lifts risk appetite

 Other key U.S. data due this week include Wednesday'sInstitute of Supply Management's (ISM) non-manufacturingactivity index for June.

-"Focus now shifts to U.S. fundamentals with the G20 over," said Koji Fukaya, director at FPG Securities.
+"Focus now shifts to U.S. fundamentals with the G20 over," said Koji Fukaya, president at Office Fukaya Consulting.

 "Some Fed officials curbed easing views recently and thedata will help the market get a clearer picture of whether theFed stands poised to cut rates this month."